What Sort of ISO 9001 Training Is Right for You?

 The course is clearly intended as a bulk-purchase option that would be administered to employees either before the company makes a start on its ISO 9001 implementation or sometime shortly thereafter.

-The course's stated goals are to deliver a solid understanding of ISO 9001, to generate enthusiasm and buy in, and to motivate staff to contribute effectively to a corporate culture that prizes customer satisfaction and continuous improvement.
+The course's stated goals are to deliver a solid understanding of ISO 9001, to generate enthusiasm and buy-in, and to motivate staff to contribute effectively to a corporate culture that prizes customer satisfaction and continuous improvement.

 You can read more about the ISO 9001 Employee Training course on the StandardsCourses website.
 With such a low price, it's hard to see why it shouldn't be on the radar of any organization planning to set up an ISO 9001 system.